 In the run up to Thursday's Game 1 of the NBA Finals between the Miami Heat and San Antonio Spurs, it has been mentioned several times that MVP LeBron James has seen this matchup before.
-As the 22-year-old leader of the Cleveland Cavaliers, James faced a vastly superior Spurs team in 2007 that swiftly dispatched the Cavs in a four-game sweep.
+In 2007, as the 22-year-old leader of the Cleveland Cavaliers, James faced a vastly superior Spurs team that swiftly dispatched the Cavs in a four-game sweep.

-The result wasn't terribly surprising, and it's possible that the series is the least remembered NBA Finals of the past 20 years for anyone other than its participants and Spurs fans.
-Nevertheless, James himself still carries hurtful memories of the series, and he's using them as motivation for this one.
+The result wasn't terribly surprising, and it's possible that the series is the least remembered NBA Finals of the past 20 years for anyone other than the participants and Spurs fans.
+Nevertheless, James himself still carries hurtful memories of the series, and he's using them as motivation for this one, too.

 "It's been a while since I've seen the series," James said on Wednesday.
 "It was tough.
 We ran against a team that was more superior, more experienced, more better -- that's not even a word -- better than we were at the time.

 "I have something in me that they took in '07; beat us on our home floor, celebrated on our home floor.
 I won't forget that."